Pirates

 Finn

-I worry there will be no answers for me.
+I worry there be no answers for me.

 Jack

 Answers?
-This is the sea.
+This be the sea.
 There ain't an answer to anything under these stars.

 (BOTH look up to the stars)